Free Domain Validator: Check MX, SPF and DMARC Records

 Domain syntax check

-We validate the input against DNS naming rules — labels, length limits, and a valid TLD.
+Cleanlist validates the input against DNS naming rules: label characters, label and total length limits, and a real top-level domain.

 - 2